Frugal Luxury living doesn’t mean you must compromise the small things you enjoy to save a few dollars.

 As tempting as it is to travel during the holiday season, consider a getaway in the off-season and travel on a budget.

-This won’t only help to save money but will also ensure that fewer people are crowding the holiday venue.
+Doing so won’t only help save money but will also ensure fewer people crowd the holiday venue.

 Home Ownership Is Not A Necessity